daraye-tech/Complete-DevOps-Implementation/README.md

 # Complete DevOps Implementation – Go Web Application

 This project showcases a full end-to-end DevOps pipeline for a Golang-based web application.
 It includes source code, containerization, Kubernetes deployment, Helm chart management, infrastructure as code (Terraform on AWS), and CI/CD automation using GitHub Actions and GitOps with ArgoCD.
+It also features Prometheus and Grafana integration for real-time Kubernetes monitoring and observability.

 ![Go](https://img.shields.io/badge/Go-1.22-blue)
 ![Docker](https://img.shields.io/badge/Docker-Containerized-informational)